Skip to main content

 Getting Care During The Holidays

-Although coined the most wonderful time of the year, the holiday season can unfortunately bring with it injuries and illness.
-Woke up on Christmas morning with the gift of a sore throat and fever?
-Sliced your finger carving the delicious...
+While often called the most wonderful time of the year, the holiday season can bring unexpected injuries and illnesses.
+Whether you wake up Christmas morning with a sore throat and fever, or slice your finger while carving that turkey you spent hours preparing, it's important to know where to turn for care when you need it.